-By the age of four, most children have a stable sense of their gender identity.\ Children receive messages about their gender and stereotypes at a young age.
-As early as age six, harmful stereotypes about gender have already been present.\\ The best way to combat negative impacts of gender role stereotypes on a young person's mental health is to talk with children about the harm of restrictive gender-roles before puberty.
+Research shows that kids understand gender at a very early age.
+The Mayo Clinic and the American Academy of Pediatrics, among many leading medical organizations, say that most children have a sense of their gender identity by age four.
+Children receive messages about their gender and stereotypes at a young age.
+As early as age six, harmful stereotypes about gender have already been present.
+The best way to combat negative impacts of gender role stereotypes on a young person's mental health is to talk with children about the harm of restrictive gender-roles before puberty.